HIPAA Compliance Checklist for 2025

 7. Wing Security

 Wing Security focuses on finding shadow IT and reducing risks from unapproved SaaS apps.
-It checks vendor security, monitors risky activity, and protects sensitive data.
-The platform offers helpful alerts and policy controls to keep cloud usage safe.
-Wing is a good choice for security teams that want stronger SaaS threat detection.
+It checks vendor security posture, monitors risky activity, and protects sensitive data with policy controls and real-time alerts.

 Key Features